hmrc/ctc-traders-phase5-tis/python/README.md

 # Python 3.9 Script for converting the DDNTA Q2 PDF

-The Python scripts in this directory take in the DDNTA Q2 PDF file, scrapes them for appropirate message types and the rules, and converts them into TIS friendly HTML/Markdown.
+The Python scripts in this directory take in the DDNTA Q2 PDF file, scrapes them for appropriate message types and the rules, and converts them into TIS friendly HTML/Markdown.

 In particular, this script will: